1. Name and contact details of the controller and the company data protection officer

 9. Up-to-dateness and amendment of this data protection declaration

-This data protection declaration is currently valid and has the status May 2018.
-Due to the further development of our website and offers above or due to changed legal or official requirements, it may become necessary to change this data protection declaration.
-You can access and print out the current data protection declaration at any time on the website at https://ku-patent.de/en/privacy-policy/.
+This data protection declaration is currently valid and has the status of June 2020; it may become necessary to amend this data protection declaration due to the further development of our website and offers above or due to changed legal or official requirements.
+You can access and print out the current data protection declaration at any time on the website at https://www.ku-patent.de/datenschutz.